 But soon a group of men in lycra ride past.
 I stop walking, so that the puppy stays with us and doesn’t tangle into the bikes.
 I yell out “This is not my dog” in case I get told off for not having my dog under ‘effective control’.
 I’m a responsible citizen and the irresponsibility of this puppy’s owner is stressing me out.

 The puppy keeps circling us and pouncing in the typical doggie play position.
 After over a 100 metres of this, and only being able to move at a pace one would call shuffling, I no longer find it cute or its behaviour endearing.
 And neither do my dogs.
-The older one gets anxious, continually jumping on me – they are both on leads, and, in dog speak, can feel threatened when approached by a dog that isn’t.
+My older one gets anxious, continually jumping on me.

 The owner is nowhere in sight.
 And I now I think the puppy might be lost.